awslabs/mountpoint-s3/package/README.md

     sudo yum install fuse fuse-devel make cmake3 clang git pkg-config dpkg fakeroot rpmdevtools tar python3

-If you don't want to compile a DEB, you can skip `dpkg` and `fakeroot`, and use `--pkg-extensions` flag of the build script to specify which package to build.
+You can skip `dpkg` and `fakeroot` if you don't want to compile a DEB, and `rpmdevtools` if you don't want to compile an RPM.
+Use the `--pkg-extensions` flag on the build script to specify which package to build.
-If you don't want to compile an RPM, you can skip `rpmdevtools`, and use `--pkg-extensions` flag of the build script to specify which package to build.

 You'll also need Rust, and the [cargo-about] tool to generate third-party attribution documents: